 Freesias represent friendship, trust, and thoughtfulness, which is why it’s a popular gift for friends and families across cultures.
 This is also why, since the 1950s, it’s been a common wedding flower, as it represents the trust between married couples.

 The meaning of hydrangea starts back in Japan.
 According to legend, a Japanese emperor gave hydrangeas to the family of the woman he loved in order to show his devotion and to make up for neglecting her in favor of imperial duties.
 As a result, it is now associated with emotion, understanding, and apologies.

 It is named after the Greek goddess (yes, many flowers are named after Greek gods and goddesses) Iris, the goddess of the rainbow and a messenger for Zeus and Hera, a fitting name for a flower with such a variety of colors.
 It also symbolizes wisdom, hope, trust, and valor.

 Orchids were derived from the word “orchis” thanks to the ancient Greek botanist Theophrastos, who thought the flower resembled the male anatomy.
 As a result, it is now associated with fertility, virility, and sexuality.

 This should really go without saying, but the rose is a symbol of love and passion.
 Why?
-Because according to Greek mythology (again), roses came from the blood of Adonis, the god of beauty and desire.
+Because according to Greek mythology (again), roses came from the blood of Aphrodite, the goddess of love.